woodcox/11ty-solid-base/README.md

 ## To do

-- cashebusting via esbuild generated hash
-- option to write to location in docs folder (maybe this should be via the config/shortcode/solidify file)
+- option to write shortcode to location in docs folder (maybe this should be via the config/shortcode/solidify file)
 - bundle all solidify shortcodes into one js file
 - The web component (webC example)
 - improve styling